Updated June 5, 2023

-The word “Interview” takes us to a new world altogether, which does not only mean sitting in front of the interviewer and presenting yourself in a confident manner but also selling your skills and knowledge (and also experience in case you have already worked before) in the calmest and composed manner.
-Interview as a concept is like an adrenaline rush which brings with itself a lot of excitement and a ray of hope to start working (again) in a new organization, with new people from different backgrounds and taking control of your life in your hands without having to depend on anybody else, and most importantly an improved standard of living making you an aware and professionally intellectual person with a completely new skill set ready to unflare them in the practical world.
+The word “Interview” takes us to a new world altogether, which does not only mean sitting in front of the interviewer and confidently presenting yourself but also selling your skills and knowledge (and also experience in case you have already worked before) in the calmest and most composed manner.
+Interview success as a concept is like an adrenaline rush which brings with itself a lot of excitement and a ray of hope to start working (again) in a new organization, with new people from different backgrounds and taking control of your life in your hands without having to depend on anybody else.
+Most importantly, an improved standard of living makes you an aware and professionally intellectual person with a completely new skill set ready to unveil them in the practical world.

 Instant Interview Success is not a myth.
-There are a lot of things that might make or break the interview you are appearing for.
-It’s not necessary that you might be or have to be rejected in a couple of interviews only that’s when you learn how to appear in an interview.
+There are a lot of things that might make or break the interview you appear for.

-Your dress should not only be comfortable and formal but also give an idea about your sincerity and professionalism.
-Make sure you dress demonstrating the best side of you that beautifully shows how prepared you are to enter the professional world and can be the face of the organization in the future.
+Your dress should be comfortable and formal and showcase sincerity and professionalism.
+Make sure you dress, demonstrating the best side of you that beautifully shows how prepared you are to enter the professional world and can be the face of the organization in the future.
 Remember, first impression matters.
-Before you speak a word, your appearance clearly displays the type of person you are.
-This has nothing to do with the size, color or race of the person appearing for the interview.
+Before you speak a word, your appearance displays the type of person you are.
+This has nothing to do with the size, color, or race of the person appearing for the interview.

-A good dressing sense shows how much a person cares about themselves as well as their responsible and serious personality.
-A formal dress should be formal, clean and neatly ironed making you appear sincere, crisp and professional.
+A good dressing sense shows how much a person cares about themselves and their responsible and serious personality.
+A formal dress should be clean and neatly ironed, making you appear sincere, crisp, and professional.